dozyatom/guide.js/README.md

 }
 ```

-What would happen here, is you would have four nodes that show in your tutorial cycle.
-All of them point to food div, and give you the same story: "Here is an example of a div with text in it."
-Likely, you would rather only have the first one included in the tutorial, and guide.js gives this to you.
-As guide.js loops your wrapper element searching for `data-g-blurb`, it keeps track of what classes, and what blurbs you've been using.
-After adding a blurb to the first element in this list, it will note that you have added a blurb to `.food-div`.
-On the next go-round, it will see that you are adding another blurb to `.food-div`, and it will go to the second check: the blurb text itself.
-If the blurb on this element is identical to the one on the previous element, it will skip the blurb entirely.
-However, if the blurb text differed, it would include the new blurb.
+What would happen here is you would have four nodes that show in your tutorial cycle.
+All of them point to a food div, and give you the same story: 'Here is an example of a div with text in it.'
+Likely, you would rather only have the first one included in the tutorial, and guide.js gives you this ability.
+As guide.js loops your wrapper element searching for `data-g-blurb`, it keeps track of what blurbs you've been using.
+After adding a blurb to the first element in this list, it will note that you have added a blurb with the content 'Here is an example of a div with text in it.'
+On the next go-round, it will see that you are adding another blurb with the same text, and it will go to the second check: the `data-g-multiple` option.
+If the option is set on this element, it will include the blurb.
+If it is not, it will skip the blurb entirely.
+Note that the identical blurbs do not have to be right next to each other in the HTML as in our above example.
+They just have to be within the same overlay wrapper element.

  [0]: https://github.com/Dozyatom/guide.js/blob/master/guide.js
  [1]: https://github.com/Dozyatom/guide.js/blob/master/guide.css